 Ordnance survey map

-At the beginning of 2015 trains only ran to Cooksbridge in peak hours, but there was a campaign to change this.
+At the beginning of 2020 trains ran to Cooksbridge hourly for most of the day Mondays to Saturdays and there were plans to introduce a Sunday service.
 Trains ran from London, Croydon, Haywards Heath, Lewes, Seaford, Eastbourne and Hastings.
 Trains run from Lewes to these places and also to Brighton.

 Buses run to Cooksbridge from Lewes bus station.
 The 121 to Newick and 125 to Barcombe services both run at a 2 hourly frequency from April 2015.
 There is no service on Sundays.